Skip to content

 Flush FileSingle cache entryInstantMinimal

 Start with the most targeted method.
-Use Flush URL for single pages, Flush Tags for groups, and Flush All only when necessary.
+Use Flush URL for single pages, Flush Tags for groups, Flush Content Class for one kind of content, and Flush All only when necessary.

 Quick Actions